-He attended all four (4) board meetings held in the financial year ended 31 December 2020.
+He attended all five (5) board meetings held in the FY2021.
 He does not hold any shares in the Company.

 Notes to Directors' Profile:

 All of the Directors of SMIS are Malaysians.

 Other than traffic offences, none of the Directors of SMIS has any conviction for offences within the past five (5) years, nor any public sanction or penalty imposed by the relevant regulatory bodies during the financial year.